 AmeriCorps NCCC (National Civilian Community Corps)

-AmeriCorps NCCC is a full-time, team-based residential program run by the Corporation for National and Community Service (CNCS) for men and women aged 18 to 24.
+AmeriCorps NCCC is a full-time, team-based residential program for young people aged 18 to 24.
 Members are assigned to one of five campuses, located in Denver, Colorado; Sacramento, California; Perry Point, Maryland; Vicksburg, Mississippi; and Vinton, Iowa.
 The mission of AmeriCorps NCCC is to strengthen communities and develop leaders through direct, team-based national and community service.
 In partnership with non-profits (secular and faith-based), local municipalities, state governments, the federal government, national or state parks, Indian Tribes and schools, members complete service projects throughout the region to which they are assigned.

 Citizen Corps was created to help coordinate volunteer activities that will make our communities safer, stronger, and better prepared to respond to any emergency situation.
 It provides opportunities for people to participate in a range of measures to make their families, homes, and communities safer from the threats of crime, terrorism, and disasters of all kinds.
 Find local Citizen Corps Councils on the Citizen Corps search page.